-Disputes can also happen when someone feels aggrieved because their neighbor is using a piece of land which they believe rightfully belongs to them.
+Disputes can also happen when someone feels aggrieved because their neighbor is using a piece of land that they believe rightfully belongs to them.
 This can happen when land is divided or shared between properties, whether by a voluntary agreement or otherwise.
 When a new owner assumes possession of one of the properties, it can cause confusion as to who actually owns what.
 This is particularly common with shared driveways.

 On the other hand, the dispute might actually concern who has responsibility for the boundary – dictating who is responsible for its upkeep and the associated cost.
 There may be a burst pipe, for example, or overhanging trees that have strayed over the boundary line.

 Then there is the added matter of adverse possession.
 Adverse possession is when a third party has continuously occupied a piece of land for 12 or more years.
-If this occupation was exclusive, the third-party attains a right over of the land.
+If this occupation was exclusive, the third party attains a right over of the land.
 This is commonly referred to as squatters’ rights.

 The term ‘squatters’ rights’ often conjures up images of people visibly occupying a piece of land.
 However, it can just as easily apply to boundary disputes, whereby a neighbor has been using a parcel of land for so long that they become entitled to keep it.